ph4r05/php_aho_corasick/README.md

 ```

 ## Benchmark
-In this repo you can find benchmark.php file, with this you can perform your own benchmark and measure speed up.
+In this repo you can find `examples/benchmark.php` file, with this you can perform your own benchmark and measure speed up.

 My setup generates random haystacks and needles from alphabet="abcdef".
 There is performed 5 measurements of time spent by search and average is computed.
 Search structure construction is conted to time measurements.